Skip to main content

 "What about BOI?
 Is that an annual thing?"

 The initial BOI report is one-time (per LLC).
-But you must file an UPDATE within 30 days of any change to beneficial ownership info (new member, address change, change of legal name).
-See BOI article for details.
+But you must file an update within 30 days of any change to beneficial ownership info (new member, address change, legal name change).
+See our BOI article for details.

 Next steps